maryamdiallo/password_checker/README.md

 ## Password Strength Checker

-A simple yet robust password checker written in Python that verifies if a password meets **modern cybersecurity standards**.
+A simple password checker written in Python that verifies if a password meets **modern cybersecurity standards**.
 Designed to reflect real-world industry expectations, this script evaluates passwords for length, complexity, and composition — aligning with NIST and enterprise best practices.

 ---